Perforce and Windows

 Windows services vs. Windows servers

-logs in.
-A Windows service, on the other hand,
+A Windows service, on the other hand, is invoked

 The Perforce service (p4s.exe) and the Perforce server (p4d.exe) executables are copies of each other; they are identical apart from their filenames.
 When run, they use the first three characters of the name with which they were invoked (that is, either p4s or p4d) to determine their behavior.
 For example, invoking copies named p4smyserver.exe or p4dmyservice.exe invokes a service and a server, respectively.